 Radiosonde Atmospheric Temperature Products for Assessing Climate (RATPAC)

 RATPAC-A contains adjusted global, hemispheric, tropical, and extratropical mean temperature anomalies.
-From 1958 through 1995, the bases of the data are on spatial averages of LKS adjusted 87-station temperature data.
-After 1995, they are based on the Integrated Global Radiosonde Archive (IGRA) station data, combined using a first difference method (Free et al. 2004).
-For analyses of interannual and longer-term changes in global, hemispheric, and tropical means, the team recommends use of RATPAC-A since it contains the most robust large-scale averages.
+From 1958 through 1995, the bases of the data are spatial averages of the Lanzante et al. (2003a,b; hereafter LKS) adjusted 87-station temperature data.
+After 1995, the Integrated Global Radiosonde Archive (IGRA) station data form the basis of the RATPAC-A data.
+NOAA scientists used the so-called "first difference method"; to combine the IGRA data.
+This method is intended to reduce the influence of inhomogeneities resulting from changes in instrumentation, observing practice, or station location.
+Use RATPAC-A for analyses of interannual and longer-term changes in global, hemispheric, and tropical means.

-The team recommends that you review the readme file prior to downloading the data as it describes all file information, documentation, and locations.
-Both RATPAC-A and RATPAC-B are available at the FTP and HTTP links.
+Please review the readme file prior to downloading the data as it describes contents, format, and location of each RATPAC files.
+Both RATPAC-A and RATPAC-B are available at the below FTP and HTTP links.

 Use an FTP interface to download ASCII versions of the RATPAC data from our access area.